Optimizing Your Indoor Air: Air Purifier Maintenance

 Monitor Filter Light

 If the air purifier is equipped with a filter light, the filter light will tell you exactly when your filter needs replacing.
-It's designed to come on after a certain period, usually between 6 and 12 months.
+It's designed to come on after a certain period, usually between 6–12 months.
 Once the light turns on, your filter has reached the end of its usable lifespan.
 If you ignore the filter light and continue using the dirty filter, it will become less effective at trapping particles and airflow may also be restricted, reducing your purifier's overall performance.
 Refer to your user manual to understand each light on your specific model.

 Deep Clean Annually